zopefoundation/martian/src/martian/README.txt

 Mars.
 Martians *grok*.
 Since this package helps you grok code, it's called Martian.

+Martian provides a framework that allows configuration to be expressed in declarative Python code.
+These declarations can often be deduced from the structure of the code itself.
+The idea is to make these declarations so minimal and easy to read that even extensive configuration does not overly burden the programmers working with the code.

 The ``martian`` package is a spin-off from the `Grok project`_, in the context of which this codebase was first developed.
 While Grok uses it, the code is completely independent of Grok.